strugee/HackVCR-server/PROTOCOL.md

 The presence of certain capabilities may also imply additional available commands.

+## Modes

+The client is responsible for keeping track of the mode.
+Because of the way the protocol is designed, there is no way to query the server for what the connection mode is.

+`HANDSHAKE`: The connection is in this mode when the initial handshake is taking place.

+`FILE`: The connection is in this mode when it is expecting a complete file over the data stream.

+No mode: The connection has no mode when the client has called `END` but has not yet sent another command to reset the mode.
+Data is forbidden when the connection has no mode.

 ## Capabilities

 `EDITOR_FILE`: the ability to send and receive entire files.